 In 1997, four students came together to do a presentation project for the Software Engineering module (COM 263) on the topic of the ‘Millennium Bug’.
-They were Graham Mitchell, Jamie Dearnley, Andrew Smyth and myself.
-The project was of such high standard that we, students of Interactive Media (50% computing, 50% graphic design) came top.
+They were Graham Mitchell, Jamie Dearnley, Andrew Smyth, and myself.
+The project was of such a high standard that we, students of Interactive Media (50% computing, 50% graphic design) came top.
 That’s right.
-We, multimedia designers beat the pure computing students at their own game.
+We, multimedia designers, beat the pure computing students at their own game.
 But how?
 Was it the content?
 Doubtful because each presentation had more or less had the same content as everybody else.
 No, we delivered our presentation with style!

 So what did we do that was so different from the rest of the year?
 Did we do our presentation on a whiteboard?
 No. Did we do our presentation on an overhead projector?
 Be serious.
 We did ours via a computer.
-Using the latest and greatest in technology at the time, we delivered our presentation using Macromedia Director.
+Using the latest and greatest technology at the time, we delivered our presentation using Macromedia Director.
 Because our presentation had style and impact, we came top.
-We had it all, graphics, audio and movies.
+We had it all, graphics, audio, and movies.
 We even had a working computer program within our presentation to illustrate the Millennium Bug in action.
 But being Interactive Media students, we *had* to deliver our presentation using a computer right?
 But the ironic thing is, we were the only computing group that did!